mtamme/NProxy/README.md

 Proxy objects can be created from unsealed classes, abstract classes, interfaces and delegates, and can implement an arbitrary number of interfaces.
 All interfaces are implemented explicitly to avoid member name conflicts.

-To create dynamic proxies of internally visible types, just add the following assembly attribute to your project.
+To create dynamic proxies of only internally visible types, just add the following assembly attribute to your project.

 ```csharp
 [assembly: InternalsVisibleTo("NProxy.Dynamic")]